Pendleton Unisex

 You may also submit corrections, which we will review and update as quickly as possible.

 Pendleton is a fictional character from the animated series The Amazing World of Gumball.
-He is a minor character who serves as a teacher at Elmore Junior High, known for his strict demeanor and unique teaching style.
+He is a minor character who serves as a teacher at Elmore Junior High, often seen in the background of various episodes.

 Sibling suggestions